COVID-19 Response Funds

 An affiliate of the Community Foundation for Southern Arizona, The Santa Cruz Community Foundation (SCCF) is a permanent charitable resource that was founded in 2001 by area residents to empower their community to invest in itself.
 SCCF assists Santa Cruz County to prepare for the future by strengthening the community through the awarding of scholarships and grants to nonprofit organizations.

-The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 12 organization serving Santa Cruz County.
-The following organization were awarded funding:
+The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 12 organizations serving Santa Cruz County.
+The following organizations were awarded funding in December 2019:

 - Literacy Connects